Skip to content

 echo '{"jsonrpc":"2.0","id":1,"method":"tools/list"}' | python -m zettelforge.mcp

-You should see a JSON-RPC response listing seven tools.
-If the call hangs for more than ~10 seconds on first use, the MemoryManager is initialising embeddings/models — this only happens once per process.
+The command returns a JSON-RPC response listing seven tools.
+If the call hangs for more than approximately 10 seconds on first use, the MemoryManager is initialising embeddings and models — this only happens once per process.

 Logs and diagnostics

-ZettelForge writes structured JSON logs to rotating files under the data directory (never to stdout by design — see GOV-012).
-Typical locations:
+ZettelForge writes structured JSON logs to rotating files under the data directory.
+Stdout is never used for logs (GOV-012).
+Typical paths:

 tail -f ~/.amem/telemetry/telemetry_$(date +%F).jsonl # Operational telemetry (RFC-007)